Pre-Calabi-Yau structures and moduli of representations: Derived moduli spaces of representations

 which we call the \emph{derived moduli stack of representations} of $\cA$ into $V$.

-We remark that readers less familiar with derived algebraic geometry may regard the derived stack $[ \, \Spec(\cQ_V) \, / \, \GL_V \, ]$ merely as a formal symbol.
-As we explained in the introduction, we will mainly be concerned only with the category of quasi-coherent complexes on it, which is equivalent (in a suitable sense) to the category of $\GL_V$-equivariant DG modules on $\cQ_V$.

-We will now give a description of the derived moduli stack $\mathpzc{DRep}(\cA ; V)$ in a form similar to \eqref{Rep_prestack} and \eqref{Rep_stack}.
-This will allow us to identify it with similar moduli stacks that have appeared in \cite{TV07} (see Corollary \ref{DRep_equiv_to_MA00} below).
-This shows in particular that $\mathpzc{DRep}(\cA ; V)$ is invariant under quasi-equivalences (see Corollary \ref{DRep_invt_quasiequiv} below).
-The arguments in the rest of this subsection will require some slightly more involved homotopical algebra.
-Readers less familiar with derived algebraic geometry may skip it without compromising the understanding of the rest of the paper.

-Recall that the notion of derived stack can be formalized by considering simplicial presheaves on the opposite of the (model) category $\CDGA^+_k$ of non-negatively graded commutative DG algebras.
+We will now give a description of the moduli functor of the quotient stack $\mathpzc{DRep}(\cA ; V)$.
+This will allow us to identify it with similar moduli stacks that have appeared in \cite{TV07}.
+Recall that the notion of derived stacks can be formalized by considering simplicial presheaves on the category $\dAff = (\CDGAn_k)^{\op}$.
 In the present case, the quotient stack $[ \, \Spec(\cQ_V) \, / \, \GL_V \, ]$ is the stackification of the simplicial presheaf